It’s that time of year again, I’m breaking out my coats and getting ready for winter.

 On the complete opposite end of the spectrum, the non-coat (think capes, vests, etc) are for high-fashion ladies.
 If you’re wearing a vest you’re one of 3 people: 1) It’s a chilly fall day, somewhere in the 50s or 60s and you’re wearing an appropriate layer for the weather.
 2) It’s colder out but you love your outfit and wanted to show it off, so you add the vest as another layer, or 3) it’s an accessory and not useful at all.
 I’m not judging because I’ve absolutely been all of these people.
 Currently, I only have 2 vests, one is a quilted vest appropriate for scenario 1, and the other is a fur vest usually appropriate for scenario 2, but it’s small so I can’t fit enough layers under it, so it turns into the third option.

 Capes are another anomaly.
-They can actually be warm, and are created to be so.
-But either your arms stick out side of the cape, or they are inside and your arm function goes out the window.
+They can actually be warm and are created to be so.
+But either your arms stick outside of the cape, or they are inside and your arm function goes out the window.
 Either way, you care about your outfit more than either of these other things if you are an avid cape wear-er.
 Capes can be casual or dressy, and rarely anything in between.
 The casual capes are like large scarves or small blankets, wool or wool-blend.
 Also, they are shaped so they drape perfectly over your shoulders.
 You can belt them or let them hang.
 I see them being really useful on an airplane.
-More formal capes are usually fur/faux-fur or wool, and meant to be worn over formal dresses, or in some cases may work with dress pants.
+More formal capes are usually fur/faux-fur or wool and meant to be worn over formal dresses, or in some cases may work with dress pants.

 Coats vs Jackets

 Coats extend below the hips, jackets are shorter and often lighter.
-I usually stick with jackets in Dallas because the weather is much more mild than in the north.
+I usually stick with jackets in Dallas because the weather is much milder than in the north.
 I love my various moto-jackets, but they aren’t the warmest pieces I own!
 I’m excited to wear my newer options and actually be warm this year!
 The biggest difference is that you probably have quite a few jackets, but only one or a couple of coats.
 You can see and shop my favorite coats and jackets on this page of the blog!